$50.5 Million Inland Port Dillon Vital to South Carolina’s Growing Logistics Sector

 “Inland Port Dillon will be a vital addition to South Carolina’s growing logistics sector, supporting the port’s overall volume growth and serving as a major economic driver of many facets of the industry,” said Micah Mallace, SPA’s director of strategic projects to the Post & Courier.

-SOURCE: Post & Courier, “$50.5 million inland South Carolina port opens Monday bringing jobs to rural area,” by David Wren, April 16, 2018
+SOURCE: Post & Courier, “$50.5 million inland South Carolina port opens Monday bringing jobs to a rural area,” by David Wren, April 16, 2018